beginning of content

 Retained tampon or other object

-A tampon is ‘retained’ when the tampon has been inserted but later becomes either stuck or ‘lost’.
+A tampon is 'retained' when it has been inserted but later becomes either stuck or lost.
 Reasons for this may include:

-The vagina is quite elastic so it is possible to have sex or insert a second tampon while one is still inside.
-In these cases, the tampon can turn sideways so the string gets drawn in and it becomes difficult to remove.
+It's possible to have sex or insert a second tampon while one is still inside as your vagina is elastic.
+This can cause the string of the tampon to get drawn in, making it difficult to remove.

-When a woman forgets to take a tampon out at the end of her period it can become lodged at the top of the vagina, next to the cervix.
+If you forget to take a tampon out at the end of your period it can become lodged at the top of your vagina, next to the cervix.
 The string may still be noticeable.

 Signs that you may have a retained object in your vagina include:

-You should not attempt to remove a large, delicate or fragile object because you may damage your vagina.
+You should not attempt to remove large, delicate or fragile objects yourself because you may damage your vagina.
 Instead, visit your doctor or emergency department as soon as possible.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.